Below you will find some frequently asked questions regarding summer internship funding.

 Your entire application will be evaluated, including the completeness of your application, your Budget Justification and Career Impact statements, and the funding you are requesting.
 See our evaluation rubric for guidance on creating a quality application.

-Students are encouraged to utilize the Writing Fellows program, as well as drop-in hours at the Career Center (M-F 1:00 p.m.-4:00 p.m. when school is in session).
+Students are encouraged to utilize the Writing Fellows program, as well as collaboration hours at the Greene Center (M-F 1:00 p.m. - 4:00 p.m. during the academic year).

 Funding decisions will be emailed to applicants the week of April 23.